 There is no point deciding to write a contract until you have decided it’s purpose.
 What is your contract meant to do?
 Here are some suggestions:

-You may decide that your contract should create trust between you and your business partners.
-Your contract acts as a joint document that the partners trust.
+You may decide that your contract should create or enhance trust between you and your contract partner.
+Your contract acts as a joint document that the parties trust.
 It has to accurately record your agreement with no hidden surprises.

 Some construction professionals say the terms of a contract don’t matter because: